coastal-science/coastal-science.github.io/content/homepage/services.md

 header_menu: true
 ---

-Our project began in earnest in 20XX.
-Since then we've been working on several objectives that work towards developing the real-time whale forecasting system in the Salish Sea.
+HALLO formed and began research efforts in 2019.
+Since then, we've been working on several objectives that work towards developing the real-time whale forecasting system in the Salish Sea.

 ---